stax76/OpenWithPlusPlus/README.md

 ### Copy Paths

-A common task is copying the paths of the selected files and folders to the clipboard, this can be achieved with a PowerShell one-liner:
+Copy the paths of selected files and folders to the clipboard, it can be achieved with a PowerShell one-liner:

 ```PowerShell
 Set-Clipboard ($args -join "`r`n")